-Under alternative 1, PWC use would not change from current conditions; PWCs would be allowed to operate between Sand Point and Miners Beach and use would be limited to daytime hours and would be concentrated during the summer months.
+Under alternative 1, PWCs would continue to be allowed to operate between Sand Point and Miners Beach.
+PWC use would be limited to daytime hours and would be concentrated during the summer months.
 Special-status species that inhabit the areas adjacent to the shoreline would be affected by the PWC users who beach their vessels on the beach and recreate in these areas.
 PWCs operated in transit mode would impact special-status species, but these impacts would be very similar to impacts from other motorized watercraft.
-The greatest impact of PWC use is the disruptive noise generated during play behavior, which could cause flushing and would greatly reduce listening area for the species while the PWCs are in use.
+The greatest impact of PWC use is the disruptive noise generated during play behavior (restricted to waters beyond the 200-foot flat-wake zone), which could cause flushing and would greatly reduce listening area for the species while the PWCs are in use.
 The impacts on special-status species currently caused by PWC use would continue under this alternative during the phase-out period and would be slightly reduced post phase-out due to lower noise levels generated by direct injection PWC engines.
 Play behavior, even with the quieter engines after the phase-out, could reach noise levels that have been found to disrupt natural behaviors in birds (Shannon et al 2015).
-PWC use would continue to be low under alternative 1 and the season short (daytime during summer months), and the impacts are not expected to result in measurable effects on special-status species.
-When considered with other ongoing and future actions, alternative 1 would not contribute appreciably to the cumulative adverse impacts on special-status species.
+Under alternative 1, PWC use would be limited to approximately 8 miles of the park's shoreline and use would continue to be low with a short season (daytime during summer months), and the impacts are not expected to result in measurable effects on special-status species.
+When considered with other ongoing and future projects, alternative 1 would not contribute appreciably to the cumulative adverse impacts on special-status species.